Table of Contents

 Operational and Workforce Implications for Behavioral Health Providers

-• IT and HR teams must revoke credentials immediately.
-If a clinician or admin leaves on a Friday at 6pm, EMR access ends at 6:01pm.
+- IT and HR teams must revoke credentials immediately.
+When a clinician or admin leaves on a Friday at 6pm, EMR access ends at 6:01pm.
 Not Monday morning.
 Not “when IT gets to it.”

 Strategic Lessons for Behavioral Health Executives and Boards

-The Evoke posting is a governance event, not just a compliance event.
-Boards and CEOs at behavioral health platforms in Ohio, Florida, Texas, and other states we work in need to treat OCR investigations as multi-year obligations that touch growth, financing, and payer contracts.
+Executives at Evoke are now inside a governance event, not just a compliance event.
+Boards and CEOs at behavioral health platforms in Ohio, Florida, Texas, and other states we work in should treat OCR investigations as multi-year obligations that touch growth, financing, and payer contracts.
 The DEA, SAMHSA, CMS, state Medicaid agencies, and accreditors like the Joint Commission and CARF will all read the OCR portal before their next interaction with the provider.

 Three things behavioral health CEOs should do this quarter:

-2. Run a true enterprise risk analysis under the HIPAA Security Rule, not a checklist.
-OCR is settling cases where risk analyses were performed but were not “accurate and thorough.”
-The Deer Oaks settlement turned on exactly that finding.
+- Run a true enterprise risk analysis under the HIPAA Security Rule, not a checklist.
+OCR is settling cases where risk analyses were performed but were not accurate and thorough.
+OCR concluded Deer Oaks failed to conduct an accurate and thorough risk analysis in violation of the HIPAA Security Rule, and the settlement turned on exactly that finding.

-Atlantic Health Strategies works with behavioral health providers, MSOs, and platform organizations on exactly these workflows: workforce access governance, breach response readiness, and enterprise risk analysis built to survive an OCR or state AG investigation rather than pass a checklist audit.
+At Atlantic Health Strategies, our team works with behavioral health providers, MSOs, and platform organizations on exactly these workflows: workforce access governance, breach response readiness, and enterprise risk analysis built to survive an OCR or state AG investigation rather than pass a checklist audit.
 CEOs who treat HIPAA and 42 CFR Part 2 as living operational disciplines are the ones still building census, closing acquisitions, and protecting payer relationships after a regulator comes knocking.

 Frequently asked questions